Best Online Bachelor’s in Project Management 2024

 While specific projects vary by industry, project managers often have technical skills in an area of specialization, such as construction or information technology.
 Some students may seek a degree in project management after gaining professional experience in a different field.

 Many schools also offer concentrations in project management.
 Popular concentration options include construction management, information technology management, and nonprofit management.
 Concentrations feature a sequence of three or four classes that complement the project management curriculum with a focus on one industry or skill set.

 Internships and practica can complement your online bachelor's in project management.
 Often, these experiences help students demonstrate their skills and put what they have learned to work in a real-world setting.
 These experiences can also help students build professional networks.

 What Courses Will I Take in an Online Bachelor's in Project Management Program?

 Bachelor's in project management programs often include a core curriculum in business concepts and principles.
 Many schools require courses in financial accounting and organizational management.
 These requirements complement project management courses that focus on planning, quality assurance, and contract management.

 Courses vary by school and by program, but the courses below offer a sampling of classes you may take in your online bachelor's in project management program.

-Project managers often work with a team.
+Project Leadership: Project managers often work with a team.
 Many projects require coordination among multiple departments and specialties.
-This course focuses on leadership within the team and helps students identify their leadership style.
+This course focuses on leadership within the team and helps students identify their leadership styles.
 Throughout the term, students gain skills and learn techniques to build strong teams, coach team members, and lead change.